Convergence of a hybrid scheme for the elliptic Monge-Ampere equation: Introduction

-In this paper, we build on the recent advances in \cite{Awanou-Std-fd} on the analysis of the standard finite difference discretization.
-Combined with the classical framework for convergence of monotone schemes to viscosity solutions, we obtain convergence to the viscosity solution of our hybrid discretization.
-A fixed point argument is used to show existence of a discrete convex solution.
-The discretization we analyze differs from the one presented in \cite{Oberman2010b} only by the choice of the standard finite discretization.
-One of the key arguments used in \cite{Awanou-Std-fd} is that, in the context of the standard finite difference discretization, the discrete Hessian, for a mesh function near a strictly convex smooth solution, is positive definite.
-We advocate the use of the compatible standard finite difference discretization introduced in \cite{Awanou-Std-fd} because it allows to transfer to the discrete level arguments for smooth solutions of the Monge-Amp\`ere equation.
+In this paper, we combine the analysis of the standard finite difference discretization given in \cite{Awanou-k-Hessian12}, the classical framework for convergence of monotone schemes to viscosity solutions and an argument first given in \cite{DiscreteAlex2} for the boundary values of uniform limits of discrete convex functions, to obtain the convergence to the viscosity solution of the hybrid discretization.
+We assume in this paper that the discrete problem has a solution which is close to the interpolant in the subdomain where the solution is smooth.

 With a monotone discretization one can transfer to the discrete level arguments for viscosity solutions for partial differential equations.
 But it does not allow to give, in general, results for the standard finite difference discretization for smooth solutions.
-In fact, the quadratic convergence rate of the standard finite difference discretization for smooth solutions was only known as `` formally second-order accurate'' \cite{Benamou2010}.
+In fact, the quadratic convergence rate of the latter was only known as `` formally second-order accurate'' \cite{Benamou2010}.
 Moreover, the theory of Barles and Souganidis \cite{Barles1991} cannot be applied directly to a hybrid discretization.
-For the latter and a standard finite difference discretization, pure numerical analysis techniques seem required.
-One of the main difficulties overcome in this paper is the choice of a suitable norm to measure the error resulting from a hybrid discretization.
+The Banach fixed point theorem, which is ubiquitous in the finite element analysis of nonlinear problems, has been adapted to the Monge-Amp\`ere equation in \cite{Bohmer2008,Feng2009,Brenner2010b}.
+It was combined in \cite{Awanou-k-Hessian12} with the continuity of the eigenvalues of a matrix as a function of its entries to give an analysis of the standard finite difference discretization for smooth solutions of the equation.
+A consequence of the continuity of the eigenvalues of a matrix is that, in the context of the standard finite difference discretization, the discrete Hessian of a mesh function is positive definite near a strictly convex smooth solution.
 The impact of the results of this paper goes beyond the particular application considered.
 For example, the techniques used here may equally be applied to a hybrid scheme for the convex envelope presented in \cite{Oberman07}.